Glitch Oil Creep

 • Spool bearings of baitcasting reels

-• Line roller bearings on spinning reels
+• Line roller on spinning reels

 • Bearings of knobs and handles

-• Worm shaft / levelwind system on light reels
+• Wormshaft / levelwind system on light reels

-• smaller moving mechanisms
+• smaller movable mechanisms

 When it comes to reel oil, the basic rule is: Less is more.